Téa has attention deficit hyperactivity disorder.

 Téa: I can tell you that the New York that I see now is not the New York that we grew up in.
 It's not 1973.

 Téa: If I swim in the ocean, I have a shark thought.
 Not a bad one, but just a little one.

 Téa: (on filming the movie Manure) It's all about our relationship to excrement.
 Our own, others', selling it, making it, smelling it, being offended by it, reveling in it, getting hit with it when it hits the fan.

 Téa: It's my impression that with this relatively low infection rate growing, Vietnam is very poised and ready and committed to stopping HIV/AIDS.

 Téa: (on the challenge of playing an athlete in Spanglish) I love tennis.
 I love very aggressive tennis, and I think I'm quite good.
 Golf, well, of course you can drink beer when you play that, but I take it pretty seriously, and I'm quite good at that.
 And I'm a good swimmer, and I used to compete in windsurfing.

 Téa: Not to sound like a whore, but I've been with...
 I've worked with... some very attractive men.
 Nick Cage...
 Al Pachino...
 Ben Stiller... and Woody Allen.

-Téa: (when asked what is the best thing about marriage to David Duchovny) David.
-The best thing about marriage is David.
+Téa: (on her marriage to David Duchovny) The best thing about marriage is David.